 And now, as a modern day ancestor, I am building up from that foundation.
 I make ancestral offerings through my art.
 My workspace is my altar.
 My tools are my talismans.
 These have provided me with protection, solace, and magic in times of uncertainty.

-My work symbolizes the divine warriors, healers, tricksters, and children that live within us.
-The children who play effortlessly without names.
-The neon indigenous-futuristic archetypes.
+My work symbolizes the divine warriors, healers, tricksters, inner children, and neon indigenous-futuristic archetypes.
 What you experience from me is celebration through my work.

 From my point of view, the media pushes an extremely bleak portrayal of the future, especially for Black, Indigenous, and People of Color.